Heber Valley Special Service District

 Do you have an odor complaint?
 EEP is collecting community feedback about odors in Midway, Utah.
 If you live in the area and would like to report an odor, click on the link and fill out the form: EEP odor complaint form.

-Air monitoring update
+Air monitoring and public report update

 Public meetings